 To install reflective bird tape, it’s best to cut pieces between 8 and 12 inches.
 At the end of each piece, attach two 3 inch pieces of duct tape, facing each other with the strip of bird tape in the middle.
 If you don’t have duct tape, any sturdy tape like electrical tape should work as well.
 Use a three-hole punch to put a hole in the duct tape portion of the strip.
 Put a piece of string through the hole and tie the entire piece to garden stakes or anything stationary around the area.

 Garden pinwheels can also work well if you have them lying around.
 Make sure they are reflective so the shining scares the birds away, as the sound might not be enough.
+These can also be used to keep birds away from fruits like figs and grapes.

 There are several predatory animals that birds are afraid of, which you can use to your advantage.
 Placing a noticeable decoy hawk or snake can help keep birds away and your grass seed safe.
 It’s important to make sure birds can see them from a distance, so place the decoy in a visible area.